sbulav/sbulav.github.io/_posts/2022-02-20-becoming-packt-technical-reviewer.md

 This may sound like a good deal, but don't forget that you will spend a lot of hours troubleshooting broken scripts, not starting Docker images, etc...
-Multiply those hours to a rate of a high-grade engineer, and the deal don't look good anymore.
+Multiply those hours to a rate of a high-grade engineer, and the deal doesn't look good anymore.

 What's really great about becoming a technical reviewer is that you will meet